 Privacy.
 Trust.
 Understanding.
 Judgment.
-Action, in that order, for a reason.
-This is the canonical specification of what Mandaire commits to and why that sequence is the only one that produces an AI worth trusting with your life and your work.
+Action: each step depends on the one before it.
+This is the charter: what Mandaire commits to and why that sequence is the only one that produces an AI worth trusting with your life and your work.
 Two products implement it: mandaire.app (for your life) and mandaire.dev (for your product).
 Same charter.
 Same architectural commitments.
 If anything on either surface conflicts with what is written here, this document is right.

 The AI industry has been building the sequence backwards.
 Start with capability: make the AI as useful as possible, as fast as possible.
 Add safety guardrails.
 Layer trust commitments on top when regulators or users demand them.
 Privacy at the end, if at all, as a filter over outputs already produced from inputs the user could not safely give.